Solid Rock Records

 Solid Rock Records is a record label started by Larry Norman.
 It was established in 1975 to distribute his work after he had been released by Capitol Records.
-Solid Rock had a distribution deal with Word Records until 1980.
+Solid Rock had a distribution deal until 1980 with Word Records.

 The label's roster also included Randy Stonehill, Tom Howard, Mark Heard, Daniel Amos, Pantano & Salsbury (formerly known as the J.C.
 Power Outlet), and Salvation Air Force.
 Norman worked with David Edwards, who released his debut album on Myrrh Records in 1980, as well as Steve Scott.
-Scott recorded one album, Moving Pictures, produced by Norman and Heard, that was unreleased.
+Scott recorded one album, Moving Pictures, produced by Norman and Heard which was unreleased.